-A NADE application for accreditation requires significant time, effort and resources to do well.
-Therefore, the NADE Accreditation Commission highly recommends that the lead person(s) for a component’s application process have (a) adequate release time or time dedicated to the application; (b) clerical assistance; and (c) significant access to institutional research and/or experts for data collection and analysis.
-In general, this process requires two to three years to complete.
+The evaluation of a post-secondary academic program requires educators and administrators to make significant investments of time, effort, and resources to do well.
+Therefore, the NOSS Commission for Professional Standards and Evaluation highly recommends that the lead person(s) for a component’s evaluation process have (a) adequate time to invest in the evaluation process; (b) dedicated clerical assistance; and (c) involvement of stakeholders.
+Access to institutional research and/or experts for data collection and analysis could inform the self-evaluation and provide a clear basis for making data-driven decisions for improvement.
+In general, this process requires up to a year to complete.

 Commission Mission Statement

-The NADE Accreditation Commission exists to improve and enhance the success of students at all levels of academic preparation, as well as to facilitate the professional growth of developmental educators by setting standards of best practice, emphasizing the use of theory to inform practice, and promoting effective evaluation and quality research in developmental education and learning assistance programs.
+Mission Statement: The NOSS Commission for Standards and Evaluation exists to improve and enhance the success of students at all levels of academic preparation, as well as to facilitate the professional growth of post-secondary educators and administrators involved in student success programs by setting standards of best practice, emphasizing the use of theory to inform practice, promoting effective evaluation, and inspiring quality research in student success from undergraduate- through graduate-level student success.

-4. To contribute to the broader integration of theory and research with practice in the field
+- To contribute to the integration of theory with practice in the field

-Note: The NADE Accreditation Commission establishes written policies and procedures for governance, operations, finances, and activities in accordance with NADE policies and procedures.
-2012 NADE Policies and Procedures Handbook, Section F.
+Note: The NOSS Commission for Professional Standards and Evaluation establishes written policies and procedures for governance, operations, finances, and activities in accordance with NOSS policies and procedures.
+2012 NOSS Policies and Procedures Handbook, Section F.